rbrabson/behave/README.md

 - **Invert**: Inverts the result of its child.
 Changes Success to Failure and Failure to Success.
 Running and Ready states pass through unchanged.
 - **AlwaysSuccess**: Always returns Success regardless of its child's result.
 Useful for ensuring a branch always succeeds.
 - **AlwaysFailure**: Always returns Failure regardless of its child's result.
 Useful for ensuring a branch always fails.
 - **Log**: Executes its child and logs the result using structured logging (slog).
 Returns the child's status unchanged.
+Supports custom log levels or uses defaults (Info for Success, Warn for Failure, Debug for Running/Ready).
 Useful for debugging and monitoring.

 ### BehaviorTree